Daanyaal774/AEDXDDO4-July-23/GitExercises.md

 - copy the clone https url from the green box
 - on the CLI change back to your users home directory with `cd`
 - run `git clone <url>`
+- check the new directory has been created with `ls`
 - change into the new repository directory `cd <reponame>`
 - Edit the README, stage and commit the changes